m-grant-prg/swoc/docs/doxygen/src/150-autotools-internal.md

 **1 ...
 Fix the library variable**

-A script named fix-<libtool-program-wrapper-name>.sh is supplied for each test. e.g. For a test called messagestest the script would be fix-messagestest.sh.
+A generic script named fix-AT-LD-LIBRARY-PATH-bug.sh is supplied for each subsystem affected taking 1 or more Libtool wrapper scripts as arguments.

-These scripts perform a fairly basic reorganisation of the LD_LIBRARY_PATH variable.
+This script performs a fairly basic reorganisation of the LD_LIBRARY_PATH variable.
 If the first entry starts "/usr" then this is moved to the end of the variable just before the ending ":$LD_LIBRARY_PATH".
 This process is repeated until the first element does not start with "/usr".